-The Selection list constitutes of all the stocks in the base universe that fulfil the conditions below:
+The Selection list constitutes of all the stocks in the base universe that fulfil the conditions below: - Assigned to one of the following countries by STOXX in one of the countries below:

-- Assigned to one of the following countries by STOXX in one of the countries below: - a.
-North America: United States or Canada - b.
-Europe: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland or United Kingdom - c.
-Asia: Australia, Hong Kong, Israel, Japan, New Zealand or Singapore - Not in contravention of Global Standards or involved in Controversial Weapons activities, as identified by Sustainalytics - Not belonging to the Coal or Tobacco ICB subsectors (1771, 3785 ICB codes) - 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million FUR - No suspension from trading for more than 10% of the total trading days in the STOXX calendar in the previous 12 months29
+- - a.
+North America: United States or Canada Europe: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, - Netherlands, Norway, Portugal, Spain, Sweden, Switzerland or United Kingdom c.
+Asia: Australia, Hong Kong, Israel, Japan, New Zealand or Singapore - Not in contravention of Global Standards or involved in Controversial Weapons activities, as identified by Sustainalytics - Effective up until September 2020 review, not belonging to the Coal or Tobacco ICB subsectors (1771, 3785 ICB codes) Effective with September 2020 review, not belonging to the Coal or Tobacco ICB - Effective with September 2020 review, not belonging to the Coal or Tobacco ICB subsectors (60101040, 45103010 ICB codes) - 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million EUR - No suspension from trading for more than 10% of the total trading days in the STOXX calendar in the previous 12 months29